Bottle Management and Cleaning

 All the milk is best filtered before reaching the bulk milk tank.
 It should also be cooled as soon as possible.
 If milk is not cooled rapidly after milking, it will result in milk behaving as it does: it will begin the process of culturing and will result in a milk with less than desirable shelf life.

 Make sure the ice bath is replenished with ice cubes from the freezer when they start to get smaller.
 You may need to keep a thermometer in the ice bath to ensure temperature stays under 4'C. You can also put this procedure in your SOP if you are concerned that staff may neglect the level of care.
-Keeping the cold chain consistent makes a big difference in milk's longevity.
-Effective cooling has to be monitored because when this is taken care of, good quality raw milk can have a shelf life of two to three weeks without showing signs of souring.
+Keeping the cold chain consistent makes a BIG difference in milk's longevity.
+Effective cooling has to be monitored.
+When this is taken care of, good quality, unopened raw milk can have a shelf life of two to three weeks without showing signs of souring.

 The following experiment can be very useful.
 Put a 1 litre and a 2 litre milk bottle with the others in the ice bath.
 Measure the temperature and leave the thermometer in.
 This way you can monitor the difference in the time it takes for each bottle to reach the desired temperature.
 Mark McAfee says that the time it takes for appropriate cooling between two different bottle sizes can be two and a half times longer.
 A small in-diameter jar is going to cool quicker than a large in-diameter jar.